W-David-Porter/acim/src/text/3-the-innocent-perception/i-atonement-without-sacrifice/index.md

 6. Innocence is incapable of sacrificing anything, because the innocent mind has everything and strives only to protect its wholeness.
 ²It cannot project.
-³It can only honour other minds, because honour is the natural greeting of the truly loved to others who are like them.
+³It can only honor other minds, because honor is the natural greeting of the truly loved to others who are like them.
 ⁴The lamb “takes away the sins of the world” in the sense that the state of innocence, or grace, is one in which the meaning of the Atonement is perfectly apparent.
 ⁵The Atonement is entirely unambiguous.
 ⁶It is perfectly clear because it exists in light.